The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 As for me, I plunged into the waves as the sun set, illuminating everything with golden light.
 It was one of the best swims of my life!

-Low-season rates at Hotel Dubrovnik Palace start at $175 USD; high-season rates at Hotel Dubrovnik Palace start at $633 USD.
-(Rates based on January and June 2021.)
+High-season rates at Hotel Dubrovnik Palace start at $405 USD; low-season rates start at $195 USD.
+(Nightly rates based on June 2025 and November 2025 pricing, as available in March 2025.)

-Hotel Excelsior
+Option #2: Hotel Excelsior

-The location is one of the top selling points of Hotel Excelsior — you’re just an eight-minute walk from the walls of the Old City, and you hit City Beach on the way.
+The location is one of the top selling points of Hotel Excelsior — you’re just an eight-minute walk from the walls of the Old Town, and you hit City Beach on the way.
 That makes it a convenient option for going back to the hotel for a siesta, a shower, or a few hours by the sea.

 On top of that, this property feels small, familiar, and exclusive in a way that other Dubrovnik properties are not.

-That said, the room seemed fairly basic for such a stylish property — a significant difference from style-drenched common areas of the hotel.
+That said, the room felt fairly basic for such a stylish property — a significant difference from the style-drenched common areas of the hotel.
 It seemed a bit of a missed opportunity.
 But the bathtub overlooking the Old City is an inspired feature, and you can’t beat the Excelsior in terms of atmosphere.

 The staff here are very attentive, and they surprised me with a gorgeous cake on my birthday!

-Low-season rates at Hotel Excelsior start at $480 USD; high-season rates at Hotel Excelsior start at $824 USD.
-(Rates based on January and June 2021.)
+High-season rates at Hotel Excelsior start at $755 USD; low-season rates start at $287 USD.
+(Nightly rates based on July 2025 and November 2025 pricing, as available in March 2025.)

 These hotels are both five-star properties, but they have different atmospheres.
-Hotel Excelsior feels much more exclusive and upscale, it has a better breakfast, a better location, and it has the best view in the city.
+Hotel Excelsior feels much more exclusive and upscale; it has a better breakfast, a better location, and it has the best view in the city.
 Hotel Dubrovnik Palace has much nicer rooms, an exceptional beach and pool area, and it’s cheaper.

 If you want to be within walking distance of the city and/or have a smaller, more exclusive atmosphere, you’ll prefer Hotel Excelsior.